-My philosophy in practice is treat with a balance between using techniques to address any injuries or aliments, as well as creating a sense of calm and activating the parasympathetic (rest and digest) nervous system.
-When clients are calm and relaxed it can create a treatment that is beneficial both physically and mentally.
+My philosophy in practice is to treat with a balance between using techniques to address any injuries or ailments, as well as creating a sense of calm and activating the parasympathetic (rest and digest) nervous system.
+When clients are calm and relaxed, it can result in a treatment that is beneficial both physically and mentally.

-Areas of focus in my practice are, but not limited to: Head and face massage; headaches and migraine therapy; cervical spine manipulations (neck pain and injury treatment); TMJ (jaw) massage; whiplash and whiplash-associated disorders; low back pain; cupping therapy; post concussion care; preventative maintenance; scoliosis and postural issues; iliotibial band syndrome; pain management; pregnancy massage; wellness massage; home care and stretching.
+Areas of focus in my practice include, but are not limited to: head and face massage; headache and migraine therapy; cervical spine manipulations (neck pain and injury treatment); TMJ (jaw) massage; whiplash and whiplash-associated disorders; low back and hip pain; cupping therapy; post-concussion care; preventative maintenance; scoliosis and postural issues; iliotibial band syndrome; pain management; pregnancy massage; wellness massage; home care; and stretching.

-I have taken a wide variety of continuing education courses over the years, spanning from cupping therapy, concussion assessment, craniosacral training, nerve flossing, deep tissue techniques and 200HR Yoga Teacher certification.
+I have taken a wide variety of continuing education courses over the years, ranging from cupping therapy, concussion assessment, craniosacral training, nerve flossing, deep tissue techniques, and 200-hour yoga teacher certification.

 Education and Qualifications